III. A North - Central Region

 Then you will be on the plateau next to the canyon.
 The area is called "the rocky field", it is easy to understand this name.

-Pedalling along the blue dashed line on the map above you will be next to the canyon.
-The view is amazing, photos below can not represent how impressive it is.
+Pedaling along the thicker red line on the map above you will be next to the canyon.
+The view is amazing,

 There are three groups of rock formations down the river, 2 - 3 kilometers further.
 There is a rocky track down the river as well.
 Unfortunately the two times I was